Shopify/ui-extensions/packages/data-extensions/README.md

 ## What is a data extension?

 A data extension is a JavaScript-based module that can hook in to client-side behaviors on Shopify’s first party UI surface areas.
 It differs from a UI extension in that it does not establish a long-lived channel or render any UI on the surface.
-It runs once and returns data.
+It is a stateless function that executes and returns data.

 Currently, this package contains the API for one surface.